W-Mirshod/W-Mirshod/README.md

 - 📫 How to reach me **trading3526@gmail.com**

-- ⚡ Fun fact: **I'm very enthusiasm to work with big projects and optimize the performence**
+- ⚡ Fun fact: **I'm very enthusiastic about working on big projects and optimizing performance**

 <p align="left">
 </p>